Skip to content

 Terminal window

-# Decoupled mode (recommended) — agents connect via HTTP
+# HTTP mode (default) — agents connect via HTTP on port 3000

 # Stdio mode — agent spawns gateway as child process